philippebeck/pam/README.md

 # Documentation

+You will find the documentation in English here => https://github.com/philippebeck/pam/wiki

-You will find the documentation here => https://philippebeck.net/index.php?access=pjs!pam
+You will find the documentation in French here => https://philippebeck.net/index.php?access=pjs!pam